- 6 cups quick-cooking oats

 - ADDITIONAL INGREDIENT FOR OATMEAL:

 - 3/4 cup water

-- In a large bowl, combine the first seven ingredients.
-Store in an airtight container in a cool dry place for up to 1 month.
-Yield: 7 cups.
+- In a bowl, combine the first seven ingredients.
+Store in an airtight container for up to 1 month.
+Yield: 14 batches (about 7 cups total).

 "Having always been a fan of stove top cooked oatmeal, but never liking the cleaning of the pan, I decided to simplify my morning by halving this recipe.
 I'm so glad this was the recipe I tried first.
 It's easy to make and easy to fix and tastes really good.
 I'll be making full batches from now on and will be trying different fruits and nuts in it."

 "I am so glad I have this recipe.
 The oatmeal is tasty and it makes for a satisfying breakfast thats ready in a flash."